csiro-crop-informatics/biokanga/README.md

 Alternatively, the binary built for the appropriate platform can be used directly.

 ### Windows

-To build on Windows, the current version requires Visual Studio 2015 or 2017 *with build tools v140*.
-Open the `biokanga.sln` file in Visual Studio.
-Under the Build menu, select Configuration Manager.
-For Active solution platform, select x64.
-The project can then be built.
+To build on Windows, the current version requires Visual Studio 2015 or 2017 **with build tools v140**.
+1. Open the `biokanga.sln` file in Visual Studio.
+2. Under the Build menu, select Configuration Manager.
+3. For Active solution platform, select x64.
+4. The project can then be built.
 By default, executables will be copied into the `Win64` directory.

 Alternatively, the windows binaries can be used directly.

+## Documentation
+Documentation for the core functionality of biokanga and pacbiokanga is available under the `Docs` directory.

 ## Contributing
 BioKanga is maintained by the Crop Bioinformatics and Data Science team at CSIRO in Canberra, Australia.
 We welcome contributions via pull requests.

 Please report issues on the [github project](https://github.com/csiro-crop-informatics/biokanga/issues).

 ## Authors
 BioKanga has been developed by Dr Stuart Stephen, with contributions from other team member in CSIRO.